 Then, the “target.out” file is also generated.
 After that, the object files and the “target.out” file are also stored in the working directory, under “<Code generation target>_etvpf” folder.

-3.3.5 Executing SPILS
+3.3.5 Executing vHILS

 After the compiling completed, the VLAB is opened.
 The RH850 Virtual Platform of RH850/F1KM, RH850/U2C toolbox, “target.out” and source files in the working directory are loaded.

-The SPILS execution start on both Simulink model and VLAB.
+The vHILS execution start on both Simulink model and VLAB.